OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     1. The conversions table has an entry for source_id = 4 and destination_id of 5 which is (947.8, 0).
     2. updatedConversion gives (947.8 * 38.46, 947.8 * 0 + 0) = (3.64e4, 0)

-Now lets do one with an intercept.
+Now let's do one with an intercept.
 The conversion of temperature C → F is (1.8, 32).
-Just for testing, lets make up a temperature unit for C → Z is (2, -111).
+Just for testing, let's make up a temperature unit for C → Z is (2, -111).
 If you start with 212 F that becomes 100 C. The 100 C becomes 89Z.
 Doing it with the code gives:

 1. Convert from F → C. Only have C → F so invert to get (1/1.8, -(32 / 1.8)) = (0.55555, -17.777).
 2. Add the conversion C → Z which has a conversion of (2, -111).
 This gives the overall conversion of (2 * 0.55555, 2 * (-17.777) -111) = (1.1111, -146.55)).